pavanmadrid88/twitch-ui-test-automation/readme.md

 - **conftest.py** — provides Playwright pytest fixtures (pw, browser, context, page), CLI options (--device, --headless), logging fixture, and a failure hook that captures/attaches screenshots to pytest-html report file.
 - Page Object Model design pattern is followed in the framework.
+- All environment and configuration constants (e.g., default device, timeouts, URLs, and screenshot paths) are centralized in **data/constants.py**.
 - **BasePage** class encapsulates common browser actions such as clicking, typing, waiting for elements, and navigation.
 - Each individual page (e.g., HomePage, StreamerPage etc) inherits from **BasePage**, ensuring code re-usability and consistency across tests.